 All three routes link existing cycle tracks from the west and south of the city to the city centre.

-These schemes are three of five which were consulted on last summer.
-Designs for the other two schemes, which will link the east of the city to the city centre, are still being considered taking account of comments from information days held as part of the consultation process.
+These schemes are three of five which were consulted on during summer 2016.
+Designs for the other two schemes, which will link the east of the city to the city centre, are being considered following consultation.

 When complete the schemes proposed will form a continuous 2.5 kilometre route between the Westlink shared footway and cycleway and Titanic Quarter Station which leads to the Ballymacarrett Walkway and the Comber Greenway.
 Details of these routes can be found here: